 As a natural treatment option, a homeopathic remedy should not contain any artificial ingredients, colorants or dyes.
 In fact, single remedy formulations like VitaMedica’s Arnica Montana 30X tablets contain just 3 ingredients: Arnica Montana (active ingredient) lactose and gum acacia (inactive ingredients).
 Note, lactose-intolerant individuals can take the Arnica Montana tablets without any side-effects due to the sublingual nature of the medicine.

 Types of Arnica Montana Products

 Today, Arnica Montana products can be found over-the-counter in cream, gel, ointment, tincture, salve and tablet form.
 For best results, use a combination of oral Arnica Montana and topical Arnica cream.

 Homeopathic efficacy is measured in potency, not milligrams.
 The potency is indicated on the packaging.
 The most commonly used potencies include 6X, 12X and 30X.
 If you’re preparing for a plastic surgery procedure, potencies like VitaMedica’s 30X Arnica Montana tablets (bottle or blister pack) are ideal especially for facial plastic surgery.

 Is Arnica Taken Before or After a Surgical Procedure?

 In accordance with the HPUS, patients are directed to begin taking Arnica Montana immediately following soft tissue injury or a procedure.
-There is no evidence to suggest that taking Arnica before a procedure will offer greater benefit, although for convenience, dosing may begin the day before your procedure.

 How is Oral Homeopathic Arnica Montana Taken?